View Source Mix (Mix v1.17.3)

 • MIX_TARGET - specifies which target should be used.
 See Targets

 • MIX_XDG - asks Mix to follow the XDG Directory Specification for its home directory and configuration files.
-This behaviour needs to be opt-in due to backwards compatibility.
+This behavior needs to be opt-in due to backwards compatibility.
 MIX_HOME has higher preference than MIX_XDG.
 If none of the variables are set, the default directory ~/.mix will be used

 Environment variables that are not meant to hold a value (and act basically as flags) should be set to either 1 or true, for example: